 Longer terms cost advantages of steel buildings include lower maintenance and insurance costs.

-Churches require good sound quality and it is often assumed that a metal building will produce unpleasant resonances.
+Churches require good sound quality and it is often assumed that a metal building will produce unpleasant resonance.
 However, advances in material science and acoustical tiling can help produce the high quality sound that you and your congregation desire.

 Other Advantages of Metal Church Buildings